Beintehaa: Guest appearance

-Awards & Nominations

 Reception

-Beintehaa stood at a steady 3.0 TVM figure for consecutive weeks.
-The show went off-air after successfully completing 11 months on 21st November 2014.
+Beintehaa received appreciation from the audience and stood at a steady 3.0 TVM figure for consecutive weeks.
+The show went off-air after successfully completing 11 months on 21 November 2014.
+In an interview Arora says, "We didn’t want to drag on we wanted to end the show on a high note.
+Also added, Making such a debut was a blessing."

 Beintehaa was again reaired as "Pyaar Ka Fitoor" from 21 October 2021 and was broadcast on Colors Rishtey, just a month before its 7-year completion anniversary.

+Awards and nominations

 Crossover episodes

 On 31 May 2014, Beintehaa had a crossover with the TV show Rangrasiya.